 Propagate a Rubber Tree Plant with Cuttings

 Rubber tree plants can grow very tall and this means an indoor rubber tree occasionally needs to be pruned.
-After pruning, don’t throw out those cuttings; instead, use them to propagate a rubber tree plant for someone else.
+After pruning, don’t throw out those cuttings; instead, use them to propagate a rubber tree plant.

 Propagate a rubber tree plant from cuttings starts with getting a good cutting.
 The cutting should be about 6 inches long and have at least two sets of leaves.